kane-menicou/symfony-docs/http_cache/expiration.rst

 Expiration with the ``Cache-Control`` Header
 --------------------------------------------

 Most of the time, you will use the ``Cache-Control`` header.
-Recall that the ``Cache-Control`` header is used to specify many different cache directives::
+You may recall that the ``Cache-Control`` header is used to specify many different cache directives::

     // sets the number of seconds after which the response